-(a) Insulation shall be cut to fit around wiring and plumbing without, plumbing, vents, and other obstructions with limited compression.
-Compression of insulation in these situations is limited to $\leq 30\%$ of its' nominal thickness.
+(a) Insulation shall be delaminated or cut to fit around wiring and plumbing without, plumbing, vents, and other obstructions with limited compression.
+Compression of insulation in these situations is limited to \leq 30% of its' nominal thickness.

-(b) Insulation shall be placed between the sheathing and the rear of electrical boxes and phone boxes.
+(b) Insulation shall be placed between the sheathing and the rear of electrical boxes and other obstructions that are not as deep as the cavity (i.e. communications boxes, medicine cabinets)-phone boxes.

 (c) In cold climates, where water pipes may freeze (such as Climate Zones 2, 11-14 and 16) pipes shall have at least 1/2 of the insulation between the water pipe and towards the outside surface of the exterior wall.
-If the pipe is closer to the exterior finish assembly layers, as much insulation as possible shall be placed between the pipe and the outside (without excessive compression), and remaining insulation shall be placed between the pipe and the interior assembly material.
+If the pipe is closer to the exterior finish assembly layers, as As much insulation as possible shall be placed between the pipe and the outside (without excessive compression), and remaining insulation shall be placed between the pipe and the interior assembly material.